ldn-softdev/jtc/User Guide.md

 - `[^0][list]<lbl>t` - will reset the point of departure back to the root, then will select `list` and search the label matching the value stored in the namespace `lbl` (which is `bread`)

 Similar way labels/indices could be accessed and stored in the namespaces - using directive `k`.
-The directive lets reinterpretting label/index of the currently walked JSON element and treat it as a _JSON string_ / _JSON number_ value respectively.
+The directive lets reinterpreting label/index of the currently walked JSON element and treat it as a _JSON string_ / _JSON number_ value respectively.
 Say, we want to list all labels in the `address` record:
 ```